ts-bridge/ts-bridge/docs/reference/shims.md

 # Shims

-If the `@ts-bridge/shims` package is installed, TS Bridge will automatically use it to provide shims for certain APIs that are not available in the target environment.
+When shims are enabled (which is the default), TS Bridge will automatically use it to provide shims for certain APIs that are not available in the target environment.
 This is useful for using APIs specific to CommonJS environments such as `__dirname` and `__filename`, or `import.meta.url` in ESM environments.
-The shims are provided by the `@ts-bridge/shims` package, which is an optional peer dependency of TS Bridge.

 This means that you can use these APIs in your TypeScript code, and TS Bridge will automatically provide the necessary shims when compiling the code.
 This makes it easier to write code that works in both CommonJS and ESM environments.

 > [!NOTE]
-> You should not import from the `@ts-bridge/shims` package directly in your
-> code.
-TS Bridge will automatically provide the necessary shims when compiling
-> your code.
+> Shims are enabled by default, but you can disable them by specifying
+> `--shims false` or `--no-shims` when running the `ts-bridge` CLI.

 The following shims are available: